Khwaja Abdullah Chishti

-Khwaja Sayyad Abdullah Chishti was a 16th century Sufi Saint of Chishti order and a direct descendant of Khwajah Maudood Chishti.
+Khwaja Sayyid Abdullah Chishti رحمة الله عليه was a 16th century Sufi Saint of Chishti order and a direct descendant of Khwajah Qutubuddin Maudood Chishti رحمة الله عليه.

 Early life

 He was born in Old Bhakkhar, Sindh and he received his initial education from the scholars of his family.

 Name and lineage

 His ism (given name) is Khwajah Abdullah Chishti and he was bestowed with the titles of Qutb-ul-Asr, Qutb-e-Bihar, Fani Fillah and Peerzada-e-Chisht.

 Nasab (patronymic)

 Khwaja Syed Abdullah Chishti bin Khwaja Syed Asadullah Chishti bin Khwaja Syed Burhan Uddin Chishti bin Khwaja Syed Abdur Rahman Chishti bin Khwaja Syed Mohammad Jaan Chishti bin Khwaja Syed Sam’aan Sani Chishti bin Khwaja Syed Mansoor Chishti bin Khwaja Syed Qutub Uddin Maudood Chishti.

 Arrival in Bihar

 Khwaja Abdullah Chishti began his journey from Old Bhakkhar and after making pilgrimage to various Mashaikh, he finally arrived at the shrine of Makhdoom Jahan Sheikh Sharf Uddin Ahmad Yahya Maneri.
 There he had a spiritual meeting with Makhdoom Jahan and it was revealed upon him to make Sheikhpura his permanent abode from where he would propagate the commandments of Allah.

 Sayyad Shah Hussain Uddin Gayawi says:

 During the period of Mughal Empire, Hazrat Khwajah Abdullah Chishti commenced his divine journey from old Bhakkhar and after receiving the blessings of various Mashaikh, he finally arrived in the province of Bihar.
 At the shrine of Hazrat Makhdoom ul Mulk Shah Sharf Uddin Yahya Maneri, it was revealed upon him that he is required to make his permanent abode in the proximity.
 And the exact location will be determined with the help of miswaak o asaa (a twig for cleaning teeth and a walking stick).
 Hence he stayed for a night at a place which was at a distance of about 42 km south of the shrine.
 In the morning after making ablution he planted the miswaak in the ground which soon turned green with the appearance of new buds.
 A fountain also sprang out from the ground the where he inserted his walking stick.
 From these miraculous sign he comprehended the prophecy and made Sheikhpura his permanent abode and then occupied himself with remembrance of God.

 After the persistent stay of Khwajah Abdullah Chishti in Sheikhpura, the regional king allocated a small piece of land called Baithka on an elevated topography as a tribute.
 A Khanquah and a mosque were also constructed here by Khwajah Abdullah Chishti.